-Professor Stephan Oepen and his colleagues at the Department for Informatics at UiO should be able to make good use of the powerful LUMI supercomputer, of which Norway owns a part through Sigma2.
+Professor Stephan Oepen and his colleagues at the Department for Informatics at UiO should be able to utilise the powerful LUMI supercomputer, of which Norway owns a part through Sigma2.